-Trial Attorneys in Southfield and Detroit
+Trial Attorneys in Detroit, Southfield & Ann Arbor

 The accused in a criminal case has a right to a trial by jury pursuant to the 6th Amendment of the U.S. Constitution.
 In addition, the 6th Amendment contains some of the most fundamental rights that the document provides.
 When a person is arrested and indicted, a formal accusation has taken place and your rights under the law begin.